pingcap/tidb/docs/design/2021-09-22-stale-read.md

 You can get detailed grammar `ebnf diagram` for `SELECT ...
 FROM ...
 AS OF TIMESTAMP` in this [document](https://docs.pingcap.com/tidb/dev/sql-statement-select)

-2. Use Stale Read with a given timestamp in a single interactive transaction:
+2. Use Stale Read by `START TRANSACTION READ ONLY AS OF TIMESTAMP` format

 ```sql
 START TRANSACTION READ ONLY AS OF TIMESTAMP '2021-09-22 15:04:05';